vsrinivas/fuchsia/docs/development/workflows/fx.md

 `fx reboot`

-On some devices, most arm64 devices at present, there are also some useful flags:
+On some devices (most arm64 devices at present) there are also some useful flags:

 * `fx reboot -r` reboot into "recovery" (Zedboot)
 * `fx reboot -b` reboot into "bootloader" (Flash)